lion4ik/aac-navigation-shared-elements-transition/README.md

 }
 ```

-You can do like this:
+You can do it like this:

 ```kotlin
 class SharedElementFragment : Fragment(), HasSharedElements {